Terms apply to American Express benefits and offers. Visit americanexpress.com to learn more.

 Making the most of your rewards card

-In order to make the most of your rewards card, you should familiarize yourself with the benefits and fees.
+To make the most of your rewards card, you should familiarize yourself with the benefits and fees.
 Take note of any annual fees and the APR associated with your account, as well as the rewards rates and added perks, such as annual statement credits.

 Once you're familiar with the terms of your card, you can start to take full advantage of them.
 That may include setting reminders to use the $120 dining credit provided by the American Express® Gold Card or submitting a Global Entry application with the Capital One Venture Rewards Credit Card to receive up to $100 credit.

 If you have multiple credit cards, consider the rewards offered by each card before deciding which to use.
-Let's say you have the Citi® Double Cash Card and Chase Sapphire Reserve®.
-Use the Chase Sapphire Reserve® for all your travel and dining expenses to earn 3X points, then use the Citi® Double Cash Card for everything else to earn an effective 2% cash back: 1% when you buy and 1% after you pay your bill.
+Let's say you have the Citi Double Cash® Card and Chase Sapphire Reserve®.
+Use the Chase Sapphire Reserve® for all your travel and dining expenses to earn 3X points, then use the Citi Double Cash® Card for everything else to earn an effective 2% cash back: 1% when you buy and 1% after you pay your bill.

-Finally, pay attention to rewards values when choosing redemption options.
+Finally, pay attention to reward values when choosing redemption options.
 While rewards on cash-back credit cards maintain consistent value no matter how you spend them, that's rarely the case with travel rewards credit cards.
 Often, travel rewards are worth less if redeemed on non-travel purchases.
 On the other hand, if you transfer your rewards points or miles to one of the eligible loyalty programs your card issuer partners with, you can sometimes increase the value of your points.

 Find the best rewards credit card for you by reviewing offers in our credit card marketplace or get personalized offers via CardMatch™.